On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Introduction

-\item For an optimal fixed-cycle-and-split signal control problem on a prescribed time grid, the on-and-off signal strategies can only take on several discrete values, while the continuum model yields a continuous spectrum of choices and outcomes.
+\item For any fixed-cycle traffic signal optimization problem defined on a prescribed time grid, the on-and-off signal strategy can only take on several discrete values, while the continuum model yields a continuous spectrum of choices and outcomes.

-\item The on-and-off signal control naturally results in discontinuities in the travel time functions, which poses difficulties in quite a few dynamic traffic assignment models.
-For example, a dynamic user equilibrium problem \citep{LWRDUE} cannot be properly defined with the on-and-off signal controls unless some sort of indifference of drivers in travel time is introduced \citep{SL2006}.
+\item The on-and-off signal control naturally results in discontinuities in travel time functions, which poses difficulties in quite a few dynamic traffic assignment models.
+For example, a dynamic user equilibrium problem \citep{LWRDUE} cannot be properly defined with the on-and-off signal controls unless some sort of indifference of drivers in travel time is introduced \citep{SL2006, GZ, Handissertation}.
 Such obstacle can be easily avoided by the continuum signal model.

 \end{itemize}